-FFC is taught by a select group of faculty who are committed to supporting students in their transition to university-level inquiry.
-Field trips, guest speakers, collaborative research, multimedia projects and other forms of active learning are an important part of the course.
+FFC is taught by faculty who are committed to supporting students in their transition from high school to university-level critical inquiry.
+Field trips, guest speakers, collaborative research, multimedia projects and active engagement in class activities are important elements of each course.